Exclude Rules

 [a-zA-J] matches one character a-z or A-J

-\ next character has no special meaning, so \* matches * character
+\ next character has no special meaning, so \* matches a star

 abc|def matches either abc or def

-( start of a group, so (abc)? matches nothing or abc
+( begins a group, so (abc)? matches nothing or abc

 {m,n} matches m to n repeats of the previous character or group